mozmeao/infra/docs/incident_response.md

 Example:

 ```
-metadave>  there is an MDN outage, we are working on #mdndev       12:05 PM
+metadave>  there is an MDN outage, we are working in #mdndev       12:05 PM
-metadave>  I'll post an update here in the next 30 minutes         12:05 PM
+metadave>  I'll post an update here within the next 30 minutes     12:05 PM
 ```

 - Notify team lead for the product impacted.

+> don't post phone numbers in IRC!

 ### Frequency of updates